 Indeed, an effort to regulate rates for telephone service, given the market transitions described in this decision, might create unintended consequence that would harm consumers.
-We are not certain that rate-regulating retail telephone services would result in just and reasonable rates.
+We are not certain that rate-regulating telephone services would result in just and reasonable rates.

-99 Staff Report, Market Pricing Survey of Retail Communications Services in California, (December 2014), at 14.
+337 Market Pricing Survey of Retail Communications Services in California, Report.